Complexity of Quantum Trajectories: Conclusions

 For many-body models integrable trajectories remain complex, but are consistently associated to local minima of the intrinsic dimension in the space of model parameters.
 Adding generic perturbations in an ergodic regime does not significantly change the intrinsic dimension.
 A qualitatively similar picture is obtained for dissipative models with a decoupling point of their {BBGKY hierarchy}, where the intrinsic dimension is again observed to exhibit a local minimum, signaling a drop in the complexity of the underlying trajectories.

 Altogether, our findings establish the intrinsic dimension as a versatile data-driven probe of complexity in open quantum systems, capable of distinguishing dynamical regimes beyond what is accessible from ensemble-averaged observables alone, while also offering a bridge towards notions of classical chaos.
+At the current state, it should be viewed as a probe of dynamical compression, rather than as a standalone classifier of its microscopic origin.
+Whether finer geometric features of the dataset can further distinguish the microscopic origin of different constraints is an interesting question that we leave for future work.